Pashtun culture: Attan

 Amongst Pashtuns, a part of their traditional pre-Islamic culture is the Attan, a war dance.
-Historically, Pashtuns the Attan just before or after a successful raid or tribal war, used to instill confidence before a battle and spiritually be ready, however today its usually done more specifically for celebrations such as weddings - some still do it before a tribal war.
+Historically, Pashtuns perform the Attan just before or after a successful raid or tribal war, used to instill confidence before a battle and spiritually be ready, however today its usually done more specifically for celebrations such as weddings - some still do it before a tribal war.

 Historically said to be linked with Zoroastrianism, It is a circular dance ranging from two to over a hundred people, and the performers will follow each other going round and round in a circle to the beat as the rhythm and beats faster.
 It is typically performed in a circle of tribesmen, around a drummer beating a double-headed barrel drum, the rhythm of the speed of the Attan is based on the rhythm of the drum.
 The dance, which is intensive, usually lasts up to 30 minutes, and is finished until exhaustion of all the performers.

 There are various types of Attan in the Pashtun belt of Afghanistan and Pakistan, they differ in motions, and even accessories.
 The differences are unique to the different tribes such as, Khattak, Wazir, Mehsud, Kochi, Zadran, Zazai, Wardaki, Mangal and more.